Tatjana Patitz: Assessment and recognition

 Patitz's first show was in Paris for Azzedine Alaia in 1984, according to Elle magazine.
 Thereafter, Patitz appeared in many seminal fashion collections of each decade, including Helmet Lang's Fall 1994 latex and lace collection as well as Lang's March 1998 collection which was the first fashion show to ever be shown online and on the internet.
 As much as Patitz was associated with Azzedine Alaia and his cadre of models in the 1980s, she was also distinctly associated with Helmut Lang in the 1990s and 2000s.

 As one of the "Original Supermodels", she remained in demand as of 2015 on covers and in campaigns – returning to the runway for select brands and designers, such as Etro, Jean-Paul Gaultier and Chanel. and as of 2017 did not stop working.

 In 2009, Vanity Fair called Patitz a catwalk queen of the 1990s.

-In March 2009 Vogue declared, "Hermès flies high with the return of nineties supermodel Tatjana Patitz to the runway" and in a tribute to aviatrix Amelia Earhart, Patitz closed the show walking the finale with designer Jean Paul Gaultier.
+In March 2009 Vogue declared, "Hermès flies high with the return of nineties supermodel Tatjana Patitz to the runway" and in a tribute to aviator Amelia Earhart, Patitz closed the show walking the finale with designer Jean Paul Gaultier.
 Patitz then starred in Chanel's 2010 Resort Collection as the picture-hatted Edwardian mother in "Death in Venice", walking the finale with designer Karl Lagerfeld.
 Patitz was a mainstay in Lagerfeld's fashion shows including Chanel, Chloe, Fendi, as well as his own collections.

+In a 2014 edition of Musee Magazine, artist Slater Bradley told editor-in-chief Andrea Blanch that Patitz's collaboration with artist Charles Ray titled "The Most Beautiful Woman in the World, 1993 (for Parkett 37)" in which the supermodel was depicted as the girl next door, had achieved what social media would do decades later - but in 1993 - and called it extraordinary and genius.

 In 2020, Marie Claire magazine celebrated Patitz as one of the top supermodels who ruled the runway in the 1990s.
 The same year, Patitz was recognised for her work with Vogue articles such as "Who Was Tatjana Patitz, The Most Mysterious of the Original Supers?", "'True West' Is the Fashion Fix You Need After Months of Lockdown", and Harper's Bazaar's "The 21 Top Supermodels That Dominated Fashion in the '90s" that were published during the global pandemic of 2020.
 The year also marked the 30th anniversary of George Michael's "Freedom!
 '90", regarded by Spin magazine as the 15th most iconic music video of all time and by Rolling Stone as the 11th best music video of all time.

 In early 2021, the Frankfurter Allgemeine Zeitung named Patitz, Claudia Schiffer, and Nadja Auermann as the only three Germans who still hold the title of supermodel.

 A 2021 article in L'Officiel about the supermodel phenomenon of the 1990s singled out Patitz for having the most beautiful face of the decade.